Pluto28/chip8/README.md

 # chip8

-This is a simple chip8 emulator made with c and sdl2, i really enjoyed the project and i hope you can use it for something usefull
+This is a simple chip8 emulator made with c and sdl2, i really enjoyed the project and i hope you can use it for something useful

 ### Install SDL2